Ethnomedicinal study of plants used in villages around Kimboza forest reserve in Morogoro, TanzaniaEzekiel Amri and Daniel P Kisangau

 J Ethnobiol Ethnomed

-From the conclusion:
+From the Results:

-Read the complete article at PubMed Central.
+Read the complete article at PubMed.

 The information on my blog is not intended as a substitute for medical professional help or advice but is to be used only as an aid in understanding current medical knowledge.
 A physician should always be consulted for any health problem or medical condition.